Vistula Germans: Migration history

 The vast majority of Germans in this region were Lutheran.
 While they retained a clear Germanic ethnicity, traditions and language, they often adapted or adopted Polish culture and food and sometimes surnames.
 A limited amount of intermarriage between the cultures occurred.
 Large numbers of these Germans chose to leave the area during the Napoleonic occupation, heading further south and east to the Black Sea and Bessarabian regions of Russia.
 Still others headed east to Volhynia during the Polish uprisings of the 1830s and 1860s.
-In addition to fleeing these unsettled conditions, the latter were also attracted by offers of land that became available as a result of emancipation of serfs in Russia.
+In addition to fleeing unsettled conditions, the latter were also attracted by offers of land that became available as a result of the emancipation of serfs in Russia.

-Significant numbers of these Vistula Germans (including many who had spent a generation or more in the Black Sea, Bessarabia, and Volhynia regions) migrated to North America in the latter part of the 19th and early 20th centuries.
-Since most were farmers, they tended to head for opportunities of inexpensive or virtually free homestead land in the Midwestern and Plains States and Canadian prairies.
+Significant numbers of Vistula Germans (including many who had spent a generation or more in the Black Sea, Bessarabia, and Volhynia regions) migrated to North America in the latter part of the 19th and early 20th centuries.
+Since most were farmers, they tended to head for opportunities of inexpensive or virtually free homestead land in the Midwestern and Plains States, and Canadian prairies.
 They are of course scattered about in other regions as well.

-Those who remained in this area through World War II were expelled to German territory in accord with the post-war agreements between the Allied Powers of Britain, Russia, and the United States.
+Those who remained in the Vistula area through World War II were expelled to German territory in accordance with the post-war agreements between the Allied Powers of Britain, Russia, and the United States.
 In a few cases, ethnic Germans who had been detained by Communist Polish authorities for forced labor remained in Poland, as did some ethnic Germans who had family ties with ethnic Poles.
 Some ethnic Germans were captured by Soviet troops, and were forced east to settle in Kazakhstan and Siberia.
 They were never repatriated.

 Dutch influences

 In the 16th and 17th centuries, settlers from the Netherlands and Friesland, often Mennonites, founded self-governing villages in Royal Prussia.
-This type of village organization became known as the "Olęder Law," and such villages were called "Holendry" or "Olędry."
+This type of village organization became known as the Olęder Law, and such villages were called Holendry or Olędry.
 Inhabitants of these villages were called Olędrzy, regardless of whether they were of Dutch, German or other descent.
 There were two Mennonite communities in Mazovia: one at Wymyśle Polskie and one at Deutsch Kazun.
 Some Mennonite adherents lived in nearby villages where a substantial majority of the inhabitants were Lutheran Germans, such as Sady or Świniary, and there was some intermarriage between the two faith groups.
-These contacts may have contributed to Germanization of these Mennonites.
+These contacts may have contributed to the Germanization of these Mennonites.